Makkolo/PLC-Roomcontrol-Generator/README.md

 3. Run the downloaded file and input the name of the .txt file when asked for.
 4. After succesful generation, the output .xml file is stored in the same folder and the path is copied.
 5. Open the PLC program and find the import button (import PLC open xml in some programs)
-6. CTRL + V and then enter to use the generated xml file.
+6. When prompted to choose import file, CTRL + V and then enter to import the generated xml file.
 7. Choose the content to import, and press import.

 ## Example